 — abraham (@abrahamcpt19) November 4, 2016

 So there you have it: there is a single community on Twitter that pushes a counter-narrative that differs from all other communities on Twitter.
 This community includes prominent accounts such as those of the Gupta media properties, ANN7 and The New Age, as well as the Black First Land First (BLF) party.
 The BLF has created multiple news sites that publish pro-Gupta, pro-Zuma articles of dubious veracity.
-These article get shared on Twitter via a network of fake accounts.
-In addition, these fake Twitter accounts also push a narrative around ‘white monopoly capital’ as the real source of ‘state capture’.
+These articles are shared on Twitter via a network of fake accounts.
+In addition, these fake Twitter accounts push a narrative around ‘white monopoly capital’ as the real source of ‘state capture’.
 Finally, some of the content that is shared by the botnet originates from the ‘news’ websites, Black Opinion and Uncensored Opinion.
 In addition, we can see from the ego networks that the primary authors of those sites have both interacted with these fake accounts on Twitter.